AndyZ-09/MoST-GNN/readme.md

 # MoST-GNN

-MoST-GNN (Multi-Omics Spatial Transcriptomics Graph Neural Network) is a deep learning framework for spatial transcriptomics data analysis.
-This repository provides an implementation of MoST-GNN, which integrates spatial, transcriptomic, and morphological information to enhance cell-type classification and gene imputation.
+MoST-GNN (MoST-GNN: A Morphology and Spatial Transcriptomics-Informed Graph Neural Network for Accurate Gene Expression Imputation) is a deep learning framework for spatial transcriptomics data analysis.
+This repository provides an implementation of MoST-GNN, which integrates spatial, transcriptomic, and morphological information to enhance gene expression imputation.

 ## Overview